Chrysler R platform

 The Chrysler R platform was introduced for the 1979 model year.
 The first example of downsizing of the full-size Chrysler sedan line, the R-body is an evolution of the B-body intermediate chassis.
 Competing against the downsized General Motors B-body chassis and the all-new Ford Panther chassis, the R-body is the longest-wheelbase of the three.
 In contrast to Ford and GM, Chrysler only marketed the R-body as a four-door sedan.

 Produced for only three years, the production run of the R-body chassis was far shorter than its competitors (GM B-body, 19 years; Ford Panther; 32 years).
-For 1982, Chrysler ended sales of the R-body chassis, marketing the M-body chassis for its largest sedans.
+For 1981, Chrysler ended sales of the R-body chassis that April, marketing the M-body chassis for its largest sedans from that point forward.

 Background

 As the middle of the 1970s approached, Chrysler was facing an increasingly worrisome organizational and financial situation due to a combination of internal and external factors.
-The company had suffered the embarrassment of releasing new, bulkier full-sized C-body models for 1974 which promptly flopped due to the 1973 OPEC oil embargo, and unable to fix the mounting difficulties beyond unsuccessful sales incentives, chairman Lynn Townsend took early retirement and left the reins to John Ricardo.
+The company offered reskinned, somewhat shorter full-sized C-body models for 1974, but despite trimming 3.5 inches from the full-size Plymouth and 8 inches from the full-size Dodge, these were still very much full-sized cars and sold poorly in the wake of the 1973 OPEC oil embargo.
+Unable to fix the mounting difficulties beyond unsuccessful sales incentives, chairman Lynn A. Townsend took early retirement and left the reins to John Ricardo.
 By 1976, Chrysler had exhausted its cash reserves and had to pay for all operating costs with purely sales revenue.
 Ricardo attempted to seek a bailout from the Federal government to the tune of $7.5 billion, but President Jimmy Carter immediately turned him down.

 Then in September 1976, GM released new, radically downsized standard cars which were nearly 10 in shorter and lighter by almost 700 pounds.
 The Chevrolet Caprice won Motor Trend Magazine's Car Of The Year Award and quickly became the best-selling car in America.
 Lacking the resources for a similar undertaking (GM had spent $600 million on the project), Chrysler was forced to respond in a more modest way.

 The full-sized C-body Dodge and Plymouth lines were dropped for 1978, in part because they were finding few customers outside the fleet market (the C-body Chryslers lasted one more year).
 At this point, the mid-sized B-body Monaco and Fury were left as Chrysler's largest cars, but an outdated design that could not compete with GM and also by that point were more popular with police departments than private buyers.